The Short Version

 My HR consulting gigs provided me with the opportunity to work closely with many entrepreneurs.
 Through this, I acquired a great appreciation for the blood, sweat, and tears it takes to win in small business.
 Those engagements also showed me that the HR pains I was hired to resolve were consistently felt by most small businesses.
 Combine that pain with my obsession for making things better and I was a start-up waiting to happen.

 In 2006, I took a deep breath and launched ConnectsUs HR, providing HR toolkits to small business.
 Our flagship product was ClearSite, a collection of templates and binders for creating employee manuals.

 It’s not all about work though.
-I make time for my favorite down time activities: latin dance and salsa, group medidation, learning new languages, hiking, and zooming with family members in Canada.
+I make time for my favorite down time activities: Latin dance and salsa, group meditation, learning new languages, hiking, and zooming with family members in Canada.